ngroegli/askai-cli/docs/SOFTWARE_ARCHITECTURE.md

     filename: "styles.css"
 ```

-The `OutputHandler` uses these content types to route to the appropriate writer, ensuring optimal processing for each file type.
+The `OutputCoordinator` uses these content types to route to the appropriate writer, ensuring optimal processing for each file type.

 ### Performance Considerations